Savannah hypothesis: Definition of savannah

 Not everyone was willing to write off the savannah hypothesis.
 A poor definition of what a savannah actually is contributed to this.
 Critics of the hypothesis often saw the savannah as open grasslands with sporadic tree growth.
 However, savannas can have a high tree density and can also be humid.
 The big difference between savannas and forests is the lack of grasses in the latter.
 Thure E. Cerling developed a method to determine the forest cover of ancient landscapes, thus no longer requiring a definition of what a savannah is.
 By distinguishing between the C3 plants of the tropical forests and the mix of trees and C4 grasses of the savannah, they investigated the stable carbon isotope of paleosols from some sites in East Africa.
 They described landscapes varying from forest, woodland/bushland/shrubland, wooded grasslands to grasslands.
 They concluded that the early hominini lived in a more open environment than Australopithecus, rendering the savannah hypothesis still a plausible possibility.

 Following on from Cerling, Manuel Domínguez-Rodrigo stated that the usual division of landscapes into grassy, wooded and wooded is of little use, because it tells nothing about the evolutionary pressure on mammals.
 For example, the selection pressure of grass fields in tropical forests is incomparable to the grasslands of savannas.
 Tropical forests also have many different species of trees, while savannas only have a few species, which hardly carry any fruit.
 Another factor is that of scale.
 Paleontologists often only investigate the site itself, an area of several hundred to thousands of meters.
-These habitats are referred to as biomes, but the latter include many hundreds of kilometres.
+These habitats are referred to as biomes, yet, this latter term includes many hundreds of kilometres.
 According to Domínguez-Rodrigo, the savannah hypothesis can still give a good explanation, although the transition of environment has probably been less abrupt than some earlier authors thought.